atuberville/BikeAnalysis/README.md

 ## Duration Analysis
 Next, we review the most popular times for a ride and determining the best times of day for rides, as well as when the bikes will be returned to the stations.
-By determining the times and dates of rides, we can determine when to repair the bikes.
+By determining the times and dates of rides, we can determine when to repair the bikes as well as station maintenance.
 ![image](https://user-images.githubusercontent.com/89363928/145697405-77a92e63-5c2c-4c7e-a6dd-941e12f0bdf8.png)
 ![image](https://user-images.githubusercontent.com/89363928/145697414-b898dea0-a3e9-43b6-b6a5-33f1fb2617e8.png)